 Climate models use quantitative methods to simulate the interactions of the atmosphere, oceans, land surface, and ice.
 They are used for a variety of purposes from study of the dynamics of the climate system to projections of future climate.
-NMC participates in research to improve the next generation of climate models by looking at the analysis and modeling of rotating stratified flows.
-NMC is also involved in modeling ocean currents and how ocean circulation models are used to understand the climate.
+NMC participates in research to improve the next generation of climate models.

 Coherent Structures and Mixing in Rotating and Stratified Flows

 Susan Kurien, NMC Affiliate Researcher, LANL Staff Scientist